py-why/causaltune/README.md

-# Auto-Causality: A library for automated Causal Inference model estimation and selection
+# CausalTune: A library for automated Causal Inference model estimation and selection

-**AutoCausality** is a library for automated tuning and selection for causal estimators.
+**CausalTune** is a library for automated tuning and selection for causal estimators.

 Its estimators are taken from [EconML](https://github.com/microsoft/EconML/) augmented by a couple of extra models (currently Transformed Outcome and a dummy model to be used as a baseline), all called in a uniform fashion via a